lisa-lumos/Tableau/README.md

 - The underlying data for the workbook or a view
 - A crosstab, which is a structured output format that generally retains the format of the view

+### Publish and manage data sources and extracts
+A published data source is one that has been published to Tableau Server/Cloud, and contains one or more reusable connections to data.
+With a published data source, a server or site administrator can control the permissions for use of the data source, which provides essential data security and oversight.

+Other benefits of a published data source:
+- Establishes a central location for connecting to your data.
+- Makes a data source reusable & shareable.
+- Establishes a "centralized version of the truth" for the data.
+- Makes widely available the changes and updates that authors make to the Data pane (such as calculations, sets, groups, hierarchies, and aliases).
+- Frees each client from having to download and install database drivers—connecting to data occurs at the server level.
+- Uses either live data or data extracts that can be refreshed on a schedule.
+- Increases server efficiency by pooling data connections.
+- Available for web authors to create a new workbook / add to an existing workbook for blending.

+A `Tableau data source file`, saved in a .tds file format, is a published data source that stores `data connection information` and any `metadata changes` you've made to it.
+"Data connection information" is all the information required to make a live connection to an external—that is, external to Tableau Server—data source.
+Thus, a Tableau data source file `allows many users to connect to external data sources and have the same experience, with the same metadata settings`.

+An `extract file`, saved in a .hyper file format, is a published data source that contains a snapshot of the data from one or more external data sources.
+Tableau creates this snapshot by storing extracted data in columns instead of rows.
+This columnar data structure makes reading and writing data highly efficient, while also enabling compression for faster columnar operations (such as MIN or MAX).
+You can set up the extract to refresh on a set schedule.

+`Embedded data sources`: Unlike a published data source, which is either a connection to or extract from an external data source, an embedded data source is one that is `part of a workbook that has been published to Tableau Server or Tableau Cloud`.
+An embedded data source does not exist as a separate object that can be reused by others on the server; users can only access the workbook that contains the embedded data source.
+You need to specifically publish a data source to share it as a data source.
+Because an embedded data source exists only within the workbook, it does not have its own page on Tableau Server or Tableau Cloud.
+Only a published data source can have a separate and distinct page on the server.
+However, users can view a list of embedded data sources on the Data Sources page by filtering to show either all data sources or just those embedded in workbooks.

+Best practices: When sharing data, you want the data to be as clear, clean, and efficient as possible for usability by others:
+- Prepare the data: Anticipate the types of questions users will want to answer, and use this to inform your data preparation.
+Then perform all necessary cleaning, combining, and shaping operations on the data.
+- Edit field settings: Assign default aggregations; Set up number formats; Geocode geographic fields; Create meaningful aliases for field values; Use comments to add field descriptions.
+- Organize and identify fields appropriately: Set up logical hierarchies; Organize fields into folders; Add relevant calculated fields; Differentiate attributes;
+Avoid naming fields as values.

+Remember that after you publish a data source, you'll no longer be able to rename it directly.
+Instead, you must publish the renamed copy, and then update all workbook connections.

+For your published data source, consider providing lineage information about it.
+Data lineage identifies where data has come from and the transformations it has gone through over time.
+This kind of history is particularly helpful for administrators as they monitor and maintain data sources on a site.
+Creator site roles might help in that effort by providing certain details about their published data sources—details that could also be helpful to other users of the data sources.

+`Tableau Catalog`, which is available in the Data Management Add-on to Tableau Server and Tableau Cloud, automatically discovers and indexes all of the content on the server, including workbooks, data sources, sheets, and flows.
+It uses indexing to gather information about the metadata, schemas, and lineage of the content.
+The lineage feature in Tableau Catalog indexes both internal and external content.

+The process for publishing a data source varies depending on whether you use Tableau Desktop or web authoring, publish to Tableau Server or Tableau Cloud, and work with a live data source or an extracted, in-memory data source.

+When you are working with extract refreshes, there are two main areas to be concerned with: Scheduling extract refreshes and handling extract refresh failures.
+Sometimes, something goes wrong with an extract refresh, resulting in an extract refresh failure.
+If your scheduled refresh fails five consecutive times, Tableau suspends it.
+When a refresh is suspended, Tableau does not try to run it again until someone corrects the cause of the failure.
+After you make the correction, run the extract refresh again.

+An extract refresh failure results in two actions by Tableau:
+- You'll see an alert icon appear in the Notifications menu at the top-right corner of the user interface (UI).
+- As the owner of the data source, you'll receive an email indicating that an extract refresh failure occurred.